w3f/polkadot-spec/docs/chap-runtime-api.md

 ###### Definition -def-num- ApiVersions {#defn-rt-apisvec}

-**ApiVersions** is a specialized type for the ([Section C.4.1](chap-runtime-api#defn-rt-core-version)) function entry.
+**ApiVersions** is a specialized type for the ([Section -sec-num-ref-](chap-runtime-api#defn-rt-core-version)) function entry.
 It represents an array of tuples, where the first value of the tuple is an array of 8-bytes containing the Blake2b hash of the API name.
 The second value of the tuple is the version number of the corresponding API.

 ${b}{e}{g}\in{\left\lbrace{a}{l}{i}{g}\ne{d}\right\rbrace}{m}{a}{t}{h}{r}{m}{\left\lbrace{A}\pi{V}{e}{r}{s}{i}{o}{n}{s}\right\rbrace}\:=&{\left({T}_{{0}},\ldots,{T}_{{n}}\right)}$ T :=& ((b_0, \ldots, b_7), \mathrm{UINT32}) \end{aligned}$

 Requires `Core_initialize_block` to be called beforehand.

-### C.4.2. `Core_execute_block` {#sect-rte-core-execute-block}
+### -sec-num- `Core_execute_block` {#sect-rte-core-execute-block}

 This function executes a full block and all its extrinsics and updates the state accordingly.
 Additionally, some integrity checks are executed such as validating if the parent hash is correct and that the transaction root represents the transactions.
 Internally, this function performs an operation similar to the process described in [Build-Block](sect-block-production#algo-build-block), by calling `Core_initialize_block`,`BlockBuilder_apply_extrinsics` and `BlockBuilder_finalize_block`.